-\begin{corol} A 7-dimensional, compact, homogeneous, smooth manifold $M$ cannot admit an invariant locally conformal calibrated Einstein $G_2$-structure $\varphi$, unless the underlying metric $g_{\varphi}$ is flat. \end{corol} \proof Recall that a homogeneous Einstein manifold with negative scalar curvature is not compact (\cite{Be}), thus every 7-dimensional, compact, homogeneous, smooth manifold $M$ with an invariant $G_2$-structure $\f$ whose associated metric is Einstein has ${\rm Scal}(g_{\varphi}) \geq 0$.
-Combining this result with the previous Proposition we have ${\rm Scal} (g_{\varphi}) = 0$ and, in particular, $g_\f$ is Ricci-flat.
-The statement then follows recalling that in the homogeneous case Ricci flatness implies flatness (\cite{AK}). \endproof
+As a consequence of the previous proposition we have the \begin{corol} A seven-dimensional, compact, homogeneous, smooth manifold $M$ cannot admit an invariant locally conformal calibrated Einstein $G_2$-structure $\varphi$, unless the underlying metric $g_{\varphi}$ is flat. \end{corol} \proof Recall that a homogeneous Einstein manifold with negative scalar curvature is not compact \cite{Be}.
+Thus, every seven-dimensional, compact, homogeneous, smooth manifold $M$ with an invariant $G_2$-structure $\f$ whose associated metric is Einstein has ${\rm Scal}(g_{\varphi}) \geq 0$.
+Combining this result with the previous proposition we have ${\rm Scal} (g_{\varphi}) = 0$ and, in particular, $g_\f$ is Ricci-flat.
+The statement then follows recalling that in the homogeneous case Ricci flatness implies flatness \cite{AK}. \endproof